-While the process allows us to acknowledge the progress made in Maryland, it also illustrates improvement is possible.
+The Child-Well Being Scorecards are essential to acknowledge the progress made in Maryland, and to illustrate that improvement is possible.
 By evaluating child well-being across dozens of data points each year, the Children's Cabinet can ensure it is providing Maryland's children with a strong foundation for success across all facets of their lives.